Configure a conditional origin

 The following example shows how to route requests to different origins based on the Referer header.
 This is useful for hotlink protection or for controlling access based on the source of the request.

-Create a Referer rule condition
+Create a referer rule condition

 1. Log on to the CDN console, select the target domain, and navigate to Domain Names > Rules Engine.